channelRead0/raid0source/README.md

-source code for the 1.8.9 ghost client raid0 same version minhook leaked, might have some bad code https://discord.gg/raid0
+source code for the 1.8.9 ghost client raid0 same version minhook leaked, has some bad code (he leaked the test branch) https://discord.gg/raid0